Womyn's land: Historical precedent

-Sanctificationists a.k.a.
-Woman's Commonwealth
+Sanctificationists Woman's Commonwealth

 A precursor to womyn's land and the womyn's land movement in the United States is the Sanctificationists, or Woman's Commonwealth, which was established in Texas in the late 1870s.
 A brief article published in the lesbian separatist periodical, Austindyke (alternately spelled as Austin Dyke), in 1979 and then reprinted in Sisters United in 1980 described the Woman's Commonwealth as a forerunner of the lesbian land movement.
 It is unclear whether the Sanctificationists influenced the movement that flourished in the 1970s and 1980s.

 Founded in the late 1870s to early 1880s, the Sanctificationists, later known as the Woman's Commonwealth, were a women's land-based commune first established in Belton, Texas.
 The community was originally established by Martha McWhirter and her women's bible study group on land that was inherited when the women's husbands died or quit the home.
 Residents of the commune were women and their dependent children; many of the women fled abusive homes to join the community.
 The Sisters embraced first wave feminist ideologies, and sought spiritual, economic, and social equality for women.
 To that end, they practised celibacy as a way to liberate women from the spiritual degradation of heterosexual intercourse, the oppressive needs of children and child rearing, and male violence.
 The Sanctificationists were economically successful; they ran several boarding houses, two hotels, formed holding companies to manage their properties, and operated two farms to provide food for their multiple dining rooms.
-At one point, there were between 42 and 50 women members on record, including at least one African American woman who is thought to be a former slave.
+At one point, there were between 42 and 50 women members on record, including at least one African-American woman who is thought to be a former slave.
 In the 1880s, the citizens of Belton blamed the Sanctificationists for rising separation and divorce rates, and of undermining the meaning of marriage through their practice of celibacy.
-In 1899, the entire commune moved to Washington, DC where they opened boarding houses, a hotel, and participated in urban feminist organisations.
+In 1899, the entire commune moved to Washington, DC, where they opened boarding houses, a hotel, and participated in urban feminist organisations.
 McWhirter died in 1904, and the commune began a slow decline.
 In 1917, there were six remaining members who purchased a farm in rural Maryland to provide food for their urban dining halls, and to provide a pastoral retreat for themselves in a rural landscape.
 The last member of the commune died in 1983 at the age of 101.